odoo/documentation/content/developer/tutorials.rst

       Write effective unit tests in Python to ensure the resilience of your code and safeguard it against unexpected behaviors and regressions.

+   .. card:: Write importable modules
+      :target: tutorials/importable_modules

+      Write modules that define new models, fields and logic using only data files.

    .. card:: Reuse code with mixins
       :target: tutorials/mixins